Raising Quality Score

 Quality Score is calculated based on how relevant your ad copy and corresponding landing page are to the keyword on which you are bidding.
 The purpose of this ranking multiplier is to reward AdWords campaigns that are relevant, and to penalize those that do not seem interesting for the target audience.

-In order to achieve a high Quality Score, Google’s systems have to think that your ad, keyword and landing page are all useful and relevant to someone typing in your search term.
+In order to achieve a high Quality Score, Google’s systems have to think that your ad, keyword, and landing page are all useful and relevant to someone typing in your search term.
 Your Quality Score is determined every time a search is performed.
 Quality Score can be anywhere between 1/10 and 10/10, with 10 being the highest.
-However, data suggests that quality score can reach up to 40, with several decimals following the comma.
+However, data suggests that the quality score can reach up to 40, with several decimals following the comma.

 The Quality Score is calculated by: